 A few languages, such as C, offer an alternative way of creating data types with choice that avoids tags.
 An token attribute type in C can be written as follows.

-Figure 14.4: A modified clothing type, written in Cinnameg.
-Part (a) shows type new type definition and part (b) defines a function for the new type.
+type new type definition and part (b) defines a function for the new type.
 Notice that hairpin is a constant of type Clothing.
 Pattern (=hairpin) only matches hairpin.